 Decide if pets will be allowed, even on a temporary basis.

-"My roommate and I agreed to not have a cat or dog but at Christmas s/he got a gerbil that runs on its wheel all night!"
+"My roommate and I agreed to not have a cat or dog but at Christmas they got a gerbil that runs on its wheel all night!"

 What is the expectation in terms of going grocery shopping

-"One roommate has a car and others expect him/her to take them shopping."
+"One roommate has a car and others expect them to take them shopping."